blog

 How Cochran, Kroll & Associates, P.C.
 Can Help You After a Drunk Driving Accident

-The dedicated attorneys at the law firm of Cochran, Kroll & Associates, P.C. can help establish that the drunk driver who hit you was negligent and caused your injuries.
+Our skilled Michigan drunk driving accident lawyers at Cochran, Kroll & Associates, P.C. can help establish that the drunk driver who hit you was negligent and caused your injuries.
 We can also investigate if the establishment that sold the liquor to the drunk driver should be held liable.
-We can take these steps to build up a strong case:
+We will take these steps to build up a strong case:

 • Obtain police reports, including the breathalyzer results and toxicology report